PSU-ICDS/icds_docs/docs/accounts/managing-compute-2.md

 ##### Removing users and coordinators

-To remove all access, select users to remove by clicking the checkbox next to their ID and clicking the "Remove Selected Users" button.
+To remove all access, select users to remove by clicking the checkbox next to their ID(1) and clicking the "Remove Selected Users" button(2).

 ![Remove Selected Users on Slurm Account Manager](../img/acct-mgr-remove.png)